1991 World Series: Game 1

+Twins starter Jack Morris, the winning pitcher in Game 1.

 The ceremonial first pitch of the series was thrown by retired AL umpire Steve Palermo, who had been forced into early retirement when he was seriously injured by gunshot while coming to the aid of a robbery victim in Dallas on July 7, 1991.
 After the pitch, the Twins' Al Newman returned the ball to Palermo and the series umpires jogged to the mound to exchange well wishes.

 The Twins started their ace, Minnesota native Jack Morris.
 In his first season with his hometown team, the future Hall of Famer won 18 games, recorded a 3.43 ERA (16th best in the American League), and pitched ten complete games.
 He was also one of the few starting pitchers in the series on either side with prior experience; seven years earlier, as the ace of the Detroit Tigers, Morris won two games in the 1984 World Series and helped lead Detroit to its most recent world championship.
 He also had recorded two victories in the ALCS over the Toronto Blue Jays.

 The Braves countered with Charlie Leibrandt, the only Brave pitcher with Series exposure.
 Before joining the Braves in 1990, Leibrandt was a member of the Kansas City Royals for six seasons and had won 17 games for their 1985 World Series champion squad.
 Thus he was also the only Braves starter who had previously faced several members of the Twins lineup, including Dan Gladden, Kirby Puckett, and Kent Hrbek.
 In 1991, Leibrandt was 15–13 with a 3.49 ERA.
 His win total was third on the team behind Tom Glavine and Steve Avery.
 In the NLCS against the Pittsburgh Pirates, Leibrandt pitched in Game 5 and recorded a no-decision.